ParisaAlizadeh2003/cryptography-tool/README.md

-# cryptography-tool
+# Cryptography-Tool
-"A Python-based tool for file encryption and decryption using a custom cipher and wxPython for GUI."
+A Python-based tool for file encryption and decryption using a custom cipher and wxPython for GUI.

 ## Requirements
 - Python 3.x